-- 9.9 Judgements relating to performance must be supported by evidence and will largely be determined by the nature and scope of the agreed objectives and/ or the competency framework/Teachers' Standards. - 9.10 Self-evaluation is an important part of an effective appraisal process and staff can develop their skills when they explore their strengths and areas for development through reflection. - 9.11 This school believes that observation of classroom practice and other responsibilities is important both as a way of assessing teachers' performance and of gaining useful information which can inform school improvement more generally.
-All observation will be carried out in a supportive fashion and in line with the Guidelines detailed at appendix 1. - 9.12 The amount and type of classroom observation relating to appraisal will depend on the individual circumstances of the teacher and the overall needs of the school, but normally the total amount of time will not exceed three hours/three occasions in any appraisal cycle.
+- 9.8 It is important that all members of staff are clear about the evidence that will be required by their appraiser to enable the appraiser to assess their performance and how this will be collected.
+The methods of measurement and collection will be agreed at the planning and review meeting at the beginning of the appraisal cycle when targets are agreed.
+The gathering of evidence for appraisal decisions should come from readily available sources gathered through day-to-day practice in school.
+A range of methods will be used to assess the performance of appraisees and over-reliance will not be placed on any one particular method. - 9.9 Judgements relating to performance must be supported by evidence and will largely be determined by the nature and scope of the agreed objectives and/ or the competency framework/Teachers' Standards. - 9.10 Self-evaluation is an important part of an effective appraisal process and staff can develop their skills when they explore their strengths and areas for development through reflection. - 9.11 This school believes that observation of classroom practice and other responsibilities is important both as a way of assessing teachers' performance and of gaining useful information which can inform school improvement more generally.
+All observation will be carried out in a supportive fashion and in line with the Guidelines detailed at appendix 1. - 9.12 The amount and type of classroom observation relating to appraisal will depend on the individual circumstances of the teacher and the overall needs of the school, but normally the total amount of time will not exceed three

+- hours/three occasions in any appraisal cycle.
 Classroom observation of teachers will be carried out by those with QTS. - 9.13 In addition to observation relating to appraisal, the Headteacher and/or other leaders in school with responsibility for teaching standards may undertake monitoring observations, learning walks and "drop ins" in order to evaluate the standards of teaching and to check that high standards of professional performance are established and maintained.
 The length and frequency of "drop in" observations will vary depending on specific circumstances, proportionate to need, and in line with the school's policy on drop ins and learning walks, in consultation with staff and professional associations.
 In agreement with the employee, observations may be used to meet multiple needs. - 9.14 Observation may also be appropriate for the appraisal of roles supporting teaching and learning in the classroom, both for monitoring and development, and will be carried out in a supportive fashion by line managers/appraisers.